santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

 # Hand Off for Unexpected OOF

 ## Short-Term Unexpected OOF
 1. For critical cases, reach out to a teammate for hand-off or inform a TA of your sudden absence and let them know what critical cases will need hand off.
-If unable to contact teammates or TA **send the case back to the queue**.
+If unable to contact teammates or TA, **send the case back to the queue**.
 If unable to access case to send it back to the queue, please inform your manager or TA of your sudden absence and that there is a critical case that needs to be transitioned.

 2. For non-critical cases that need hand off, please reach out to your teammates or TA with a list of the cases that will need assistance in your absence.